 More recently, with the YouTube Music standalone app, we saw an opportunity to take the best of this content and create an experience that prioritizes the listening experience and exploring the world of recorded music.
 By bringing the team that built Google Play Music into YouTube to join forces to combine contextual listening with YouTube's unique music library to make a uniquely YouTube experience for music fans -- blending audio and video for a complete experience.

-What is the biggest way that YouTube Music helps and impacts current music creator’s careers?
+What is the biggest way that YouTube Music helps and impacts current music creators’ careers?

 YouTube is the world's biggest stage.
 Every single day music fans are discovering their favorite new Artist on YouTube.
 We are continuously connecting Artists and Fans.
-We help Artists reach their existing audiences on platform when they have a new video, album or song.
-We also help grow their audience by engaging large scale fanbases through various channels -- our recommendations (80% of music plays are driven by our algorithms), our platform that allows nearly anyone, anywhere to access and Artists priorities via sharing/embeds/etc. We’ve also built a home for Artists (the Official Artist Channel) which allows fans to see the Artist’s complete set of works (albums, videos, songs, performances, interviews) and we’ve given full control over to the Artist allowing them showcase fan-created covers/tributes, other related videos from across the platform, and the ability to edit their bio, pick the photos they want to show to fans, and provide access to the direct-to-fan engagement tools that we provide (Premieres, Community, etc.).
+We help Artists reach their existing audiences on the platform when they have a new video, album, or song.
+We also help grow their audience by engaging large-scale fanbases through various channels -- our recommendations (80% of music plays are driven by our algorithms), our platform that allows nearly anyone, anywhere to access and Artists priorities via sharing/embeds/etc. We’ve also built a home for Artists (the Official Artist Channel) which allows fans to see the Artist’s complete set of works (albums, videos, songs, performances, interviews) and we’ve given full control over to the Artist allowing them to showcase fan-created covers/tributes, other related videos from across the platform, and the ability to edit their bio, pick the photos they want to show to fans, and provide access to the direct-to-fan engagement tools that we provide (Premieres, Community, etc.).

-We have unparalleled fan reach and easy to use tools to begin building an audience.
-Nearly everything that is available to Superstars is available to aspiring and up and coming Artists.
+We have unparalleled fan reach and easy-to-use tools to begin building an audience.
+Nearly everything that is available to Superstars is available to aspiring and up-and-coming artists.
 As Artists, progress in their careers and build their audience, we have other programs that become available - like our Artist on the Rise feature that showcases Artists that are showing great fan growth and/or engagement on the platform.

 For artists that are active in touring - we’ve made investments in helping them sell tickets to their live shows and sell their merch directly from the video watch page.